DeepMind

 3.2.4.1 Identifying novel risks post-deployment: engages in some process (post deployment) explicitly for identifying novel risk domains or novel risk models within known risk domains (50%) 10%

-No process is detailed for monitoring for novel risks/actively seeking out novel risks post-deployment, apart from a post-deployment review of the safety case for misuse risks (representing some structured process).
-To improve, such a process should be detailed – this is especially important as “we cannot detect or rule out the risk of a model significantly undermining human control” is a critical capability level, and so represents “a foreseeable path to severe harm”.
+This is especially important as “we cannot detect or rule out the risk of a model significantly undermining human control” is a critical capability level, and so represents “a foreseeable path to severe harm”.
 Necessarily then, monitoring for changes in this risk profile, or other aspects which may make this risk profile more or less likely, is likely highly relevant for assessing risk.
 Whilst they state an intent to update their set of risks and mitigations, a monitoring setup specifically to detect novel risk profiles is not detailed.

 Quotes: